 Cooking is life.
 Well, at least my life.
 As a child growing up in Florida and Puerto Rico, I experienced huge differences in our kitchens.
-In Florida, not only did my mother not know HOW to cook, she just about didn’t cook!
-When I would play at friends’ houses, I KNEW there was something different.
+In Florida, not only did my mother not know HOW to cook, she just about didn’t cook.
+When I played at friends’ houses, I knew there was something different.
 They had things like butter.
 I was in fifth grade when I first tasted strawberry jam at my next door neighbor’s house.
 Never ours.
-Then off we’d jet to Puerto Rico where I would be surrounded by the smells and sounds of women who truly knew what to do with guavas, a freshly slaughtered goat or the blood of a pig.
+Then off we’d jet to Puerto Rico where I would be surrounded by the smells and sounds of women who truly knew what to do with guavas, a freshly slaughtered goat or green plantains and a pot of smokin’ hot oil.
 I wanted to cook but I didn’t know how.
-So I would watch.
+So I watched.
+And listened.
 A lot.

 I went to college and found me a Southern boy with a SOUTHERN MAMA.
-Boy, did I start watching!
-She put the “Angel” in Angel Biscuits, not even needing to measure!
-Baking and not measuring!
-But I had figured out how to roast beef…dark, dark, dark on the outside and rare and tender on the inside.
+Boy, did I start watching.
+She put the “Angel” in Angel Biscuits, not even needing to measure.
+Baking and not measuring.
+Can you imagine?
+That’s quite a talent.
+I had figured out how to roast beef…dark and savory on the outside, rare and tender on the inside.
 She didn’t know how to work THAT magic.
-Did I mention she was mean as a snake?
-Well, she was.
-Meantime, I learned about buttermilk, collards and bream fried in cornmeal (LOVE cornmeal!)
-I stayed in Georgia working for a major airline even AFTER he dumped me.
-And I kept watching.
+Meantime, I learned about buttermilk, collards and bream fried in cornmeal (love cornmeal!).
+I stayed in Georgia and worked for a major airline.
+I kept watching.
+And listening.
 At parties.
 In cafeterias.
-I DO think about that boy every once in a long while.
-He was VERY cute.
+At rural BBQ’s.
+I had quite a bit to learn.

-Anyway, fast forward to my late 20’s, back in Fort Lauderdale, and I fall in love and marry a Greek man!
-The first time we went to Greece my head was spinning!
-I could just walk right into a restaurant kitchen and talk to the chefs about “what’s that?” and “wait, wait!
-HOW did you do that?!”
-So many different vegetables, cheeses, fish and breads!
+Anyway, fast forward to my late 20’s, back in Fort Lauderdale, I fall in love and marry a Greek man.
+The first time we went to Greece my head spun.
+I was welcomed to peruse restaurant kitchens and ask chefs “what’s that?” and “wait, wait!
+What was it you threw in that pot?”.
+So many different vegetables, cheeses, fish and breads.
 It was fabulous!
-And what they can do with desserts is simply a Christmas miracle!!
-Every time we go I learn on the level of Epiphanies.
+And what Greeks can do with desserts is simply a Christmas miracle.
+Every time we go to Greece I learn on the level of Epiphanies.

 So, that’s my story.
 Really condensed.
 And after all these years of family birthdays, cookouts, barbecues, Sunday dinners and holidays I want my family, my boy, my nieces and my friends to have these recipes.
 I want them to know THIS is what it’s all about.
 And it’s really easy.
 The essential ingredient?
 Time.
 That’s all.
 Just take your time.